Kezvinn/Battleship-Game/README.md

 - After confirm the coordinate, player can press the SW_INT(GP15) to shot
 - If shot success, the map will display 'X' at the shot coordinate.
 Otherwise, the map remain the same.
 - Win condition:    - Player shots all 5 ships within 15 shots.
-- Lose condition:   - Less than 5 ship is shot OR/AND total shot > 15
+- Lose condition:   - Less than 5 ships is shot OR/AND total shot > 15

+Note:
+- 'Main.c' and 'System_config.h' are source code for the program
+- Other addtional files are configuration of NUC140 and library.